UniBester/SAGE/README.md

 </p>

 ## Description
 Official implementation of SAGE for few-shot image generation.
 Our code is modified from [pSp](https://github.com/eladrich/pixel2style2pixel.git).
+We also provide the diffusion verison of [SAGE](https://github.com/UniBester/SAGE-Diffusion)

 ## Getting Started
 ### Prerequisites